vacobuilt/jira-cleanup/design_decisions.md

      - Remove invalid control characters
    - Try parsing again with the sanitized response

+3. **Automatic Retry with Enhanced Instructions**: Added a retry mechanism that:
+   - Detects specific JSON parsing errors
+   - Automatically retries the LLM call with enhanced JSON formatting instructions
+   - Provides clear, detailed logging of both attempts
+   - Falls back to a default response if both attempts fail

-This two-pronged approach significantly improves robustness by both preventing issues (better prompting) and gracefully handling them when they occur (better parsing).
-The result is a more reliable tool that can process a wider variety of LLM responses without failing.
+These improvements significantly enhance robustness by preventing issues (better prompting), gracefully handling them when they occur (better parsing), and providing fallback options (retry mechanism).
+The result is a more reliable tool that can process a wider variety of LLM responses with minimal failures.

+## Ticket Pre-filtering System (2025-05-08)

+To improve efficiency and reduce unnecessary LLM API calls, we've implemented a ticket pre-filtering system that applies basic quiescence criteria before sending tickets to the LLM for detailed assessment.

+### Design Principles

+1. **Efficiency**: Filter out obvious non-quiescent tickets early to reduce LLM API usage
+2. **Accuracy**: Use objective criteria that align with the LLM's more detailed assessment
+3. **Configurability**: Allow customization of filtering criteria
+4. **Composability**: Enable combining multiple filter types for complex criteria
+5. **Testability**: Make filters simple, focused, and independently testable

+### Implementation

+We created a filter framework with several filter types:

+1. **MinimumAgeFilter**: Checks if tickets are older than a specified threshold (default: 14 days)
+2. **RecentActivityFilter**: Filters out tickets with recent activity (default: activity within 7 days)
+3. **StatusFilter**: Excludes tickets with specified statuses (default: "Closed", "Done", "Resolved")
+4. **CompositeFilter**: Combines multiple filters with AND logic

+These filters are used by the `ProjectTicketIterator` to pre-filter tickets before they're processed by the LLM.
+Only tickets passing all filter criteria are sent for detailed assessment.

+### Benefits

+1. **Cost Reduction**: Significantly reduces the number of LLM API calls
+2. **Performance Improvement**: Speeds up processing by filtering out tickets early
+3. **Better Resource Allocation**: Focuses LLM processing on tickets that are actually candidates for quiescence
+4. **Enhanced Logging**: Provides detailed statistics on filtered vs. processed tickets

+The pre-filtering system has been integrated into the `QuiescentTicketProcessor`, which now handles both individual tickets and bulk project processing with pre-filtering.

 ## Package Structure Consolidation (2025-05-08)